ThundeRayn/ThundeRayn/README.md

 # 👋 Hi, I'm Shirong Tang

+> “Code is not just what it does, but how it makes people feel.”

 ## About me
 - passionate React Developer who loves crafting engaging and visually appealing web experiences.
 - With a strong focus on **React**, modern CSS (Tailwind, SCSS), and UI/UX design principles